darktable-org/dtdocs/content/lighttable/lighttable-view-layout.md

 : Choose a lighttable mode.

 [zoom](./lighttable-modes/filemanager.md)
-: Adjust the size of thumbnails.
+: Adjust the number of thumbnails displayed in each row of the file manager view.

 ![focus icon](./lighttable-view-layout/lighttable-bottom-panel_focus.png#icon) enable [focus-peaking](../module-reference/utility-modules/shared/focus-peaking.md) mode
 : Highlight the parts of the image that are in focus.